kasketis/netfox/README.md

 - Filtering: Select what types of responses (JSON/XML/HTML/Image/Other) you want to see
 - Enable/disable logging within the app
 - Clear data within the app
+- Statistics: See cool things like average response time, total response size and more for your selected types of responses
 - More to come.. ;)

 ## Other